Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 This places the built libraries in %wxWidgetsDir%/lib/vc_x64_lib (or vc_lib).
 Follow the instructions at https://forums.wxwidgets.org/viewtopic.php?p=196105#p196105
 to create a new VS project and add ModalWX.cpp to it.
-This should build the Modal app.
+This should build the ModalWX app.

 ### Linux:
 We recommend using the CodeLite IDE which comes with wxWidgets pre-installed.